When is the winter solstice in 2022?

 How long is the shortest day of the year?

 The shortest day lasts 7 hours 49 minutes and 42 seconds in London.
-This means that the length of day during the winter solstice is 8 hours, 48 minutes and 38 seconds shorter than the summer solstice.
+This means that the length of day during the winter solstice is 8 hours, 49 minutes shorter than the summer solstice.

 Do the days get longer after the winter solstice?